Advertisement

 A space to call their own: For the children’s spaces I am big on letting their personalities shine.
 The big Memphis Poster Club posters display their initials to proudly mark their space.
 Bed linen is printed in colours or patterns that they’re drawn to.
 Things evolve, and I’m happy to change things as their age and stage changes.

-See more images of the bright Whangaparāoa home below
+See more images of this Whangaparāoa home below

-The bathroom was too tidy to renovate, but has been given new life with bright accessories.
-The orange check bath towels are from Baina, floral bathmat from Sage x Clare and an orange Arnold Circus stool.
+The bathroom was too tidy to renovate, but bright accessories have given it new life.
+The orange check bath towels are from Baina, the floral bathmat from Sage x Clare and an orange Arnold Circus stool.

 Even though this room has been left white – for now – it’s still alive with colour, such as the red Arnold Circus stool, beanbag and assorted bedding from Kip&Co (Bananas and Space print), the Sage x Clare (green stripes) and Bossy Bedding (red stripes).
 The “G” poster is the original print that birthed Brooke’s business, Memphis Poster Club.
 On the door frame is a little pop of orange, Resene Adrenalin.